-On this day, Hall of Famer Sandy Pearce died, the Kangaroos claim the Four Nations and St George turn their back on Super League.
+On this day, Hall of Famer Sandy Pearce died, the Kangaroos claimed the Four Nations and St George turn their back on Super League.

 Pioneer hooker Sandy Pearce died at the age of 47.
 An all-time great of the game who was inducted into the Hall of Fame, Pearce played 14 Tests for Australia, the last at the age of 41.
 He toured with the Kangaroos in 1908-09 and 1921-22.
 Australian teammate Frank Burge rated Pearce the ''greatest personality'' the game had ever had.